 What happens now:

 After path discovery is completed, D has information that C is reachable over B. Now D encapsulates the packet and forwards it back to the Ethernet network.
-The encapsulated packet is forwarded by the switch, received and forwarded by B and received by C. So far everything is good.
+The encapsulated packet is forwarded by the switch, received and forwarded by B, and received by C. So far everything is good.

 Now C is likely to respond to the packet.
 Since B already knows where A is, he will decapsulate and forward the reply packet.
 But now the switch will learn that the MAC address of C is reachable through B!
 That means, next time when something arrives from A addressed to C, the switch will forward data only to B (and B, of course, will silently ignore the packet)!

-In contrast, if B took up the role of designated router, everything would be OK, because traffic would not have to go through the Ethernet switch twice.
+In contrast, if B took up the role of a designated router, everything would be OK, because traffic would not have to go through the Ethernet switch twice.

 Troubleshooting: either avoid such setup or disable MAC address learning on the switch.
 Note that on many switches that is not possible.